ashudva/authorship/report.md

 In our project, we are only concerned with Classification Fine-Tuning.

-## Dataset and Libraries
+# Dataset and Libraries
 In our project, we have used two datasets -
 **1. C50 Dataset:** The dataset is the subset of RCV1.
 These corpus has already been used in author identification experiments.
 In the top 50 authors (with respect to total size of articles) were selected.
 50 authors of texts labeled with at least one subtopic of the class CCAT(corporate/industrial) were selected.That way, it is attempted to minimize the topic factor in distinguishing among the texts.
 The training corpus consists of 2,500 texts (50 per author) and the test corpus includes other 2,500 texts (50 per author) non-overlapping with the training texts.
 **2.PAN 2014:**  Dataset consists of training corpus that comprises a set of author verification problems in several languages/genres.
 Each problem consists of some (up to five) known documents by a single person and exactly one questioned document.
 All documents within a single problem instance will be in the same language and best efforts are applied to assure that within-problem documents are matched for genre, register, theme, and date of writing.
 The document lengths vary from a few hundred to a few thousand words.
 For our project, we have only used the documents in English Language.

 **Libraries Used**:
-Predominantly we have
+1. We have used <i style="color:red">Huggingface's transformers</i> library for pretrained Transformer based models and all the models in "transformers" libary are written either in PyTorch or tensorflow and thus they can be used natively with these libraries.
+2. We used tensorflow models from transformers and fine-tuned them natively in tensorflow for out classification task.
+3. Matplotlib is used for plotting
+4. Numpy - Used for handling matrices and other mathematical operations.
+5. sklearn - for validation
-## Proposed Methodology
+# Proposed Methodology

-### Baseline

-### BERT model fine-tuning

 # Results